 How does Online Music Learning work?

 We began Music Notes’ Online on 3/23/20 because of Covid-19.
 We partnered with Google’s Educational Suite for its optimal flexibility and consistent stability.
 Many daytime schools also utilize the same education platform.
 It’s easy to setup.
 It’s easy to monitor.
 Learning music online can be accomplished – with us – with any web browser, any device and any email address.
 We will contact – or call – the student or parent at the start time of class.

 My child is currently at another music school.
 Can we join Music Notes?

 Yes, we regularly teach students from other music schools and private teachers.
-Your son or daughter would be considered a transfer student to us which is a smooth process.
+Your son or daughter would be considered a transfer student to us.
+This is a smooth process.
 We assess, evaluate and take a few classes (sometimes more) to easily transition the student into our curricular approach, introduce new learning materials and set goals and objectives for the short-term and long-term.
-Parents are welcome to observe classes and lessons.
+Parents are welcome to observe the classes and lessons.
 We encourage and sometimes require students and parents to meet together first, before enrolling.
 We want to ensure our transfer students and parents understand the Music Notes difference.

 Do I need to purchase books or an instrument?

-Yes, for books and learning materials we stock everything we like to teach with.
+Yes.
+Books and learning materials are required and we stock everything you’ll need.
 Parents and adult students can expect to spend between $60 and $85 per school year on music books, sheet music and instrument accessories.

 Music Notes Academy is a 2012 award-winning NJSBDC community music school.
 Music lessons and instruction – available for young children, adolescents and adults – are tailored towards each student within our music curriculum.